 0609G-01 PURPOSE

 Appendix G provides guidance for Phases 1 and 2 of the Significance Determination Process (SDP) for shutdown operations.
 The SDP Phase 1 guidance, presented as Attachment 1 to Appendix G, is a separate document in the manual chapter and consists of screening criteria developed specifically for shutdown operations.
 When inspectors identify findings that affect shutdown conditions, they will use the Phase 1 guidance for both pressurized water reactors (PWRs) and boiling water reactors (BWRs).
 Attachment 1 lists the criteria for types of findings that would require further evaluation by Phase 2 or 3 of the SDP.
 After the inspector determines that a Phase 2 or 3 analysis is needed, he or she will transition the evaluation to a Senior Reactor Analyst (SRA) for further review.
 The guidance for Phase 2 is presented in Appendix G as Attachments 2 and 3.
 Attachment 2 provides Phase 2 guidance for PWRs and Attachment 3 provides Phase 2 guidance for BWRs.
 These attachments are generic in nature for both reactor types.
-Phase 3, , analyses are referred directly to Headquarters staff to be performed.
+Phase 3, detailed risk evaluation, analyses are referred directly to Headquarters staff to be performed.
 The road map for shutdown inspection findings through SDP Phases 1 and 2 is shown in Figure 1.

 0609G-02 OBJECTIVES